Pamagirri Aboriginal Experience

 Try your hand at boomerang throwing and after a demonstration and a few lessons, you’ll be ready to test your skills.
 The area is specially netted for your safety, as boomerangs do come back!

-When you observe spear-throwing, you’ll be amazed at the distance the Pamagirri guides can throw spears using a Woomera.
-One of our Guides, Jauwa, is listed in the Guinness Book of Records with a distance of 147.75 metres which equates to one and a half football fields!
+When you observe spear-throwing, you’ll be amazed at the distance the Pamagirri Guides can throw spears using a Woomera.
+As a matter of fact, two of our Pamagirri Guides are in the Guinness Book of World Records for the longest spear throws!

-This natural setting provides a beautiful backdrop for The Pamagirri Corroboree; a traditional dance performance depicting aspects of indigenous culture including animals, food gathering and hunting.
+The rainforest amphitheatre provides a beautiful backdrop for the Pamagirri Dance Performance; a traditional dance performance depicting aspects of Indigenous culture including animals, food gathering and hunting.